khairilanuar/laravel-restful/readme.md

 ## About
 a RESTful API server boilerplate to quickstart your Laravel API server project.

-We found that Lumen is too light and we simply love Laravel more.
-However some serious modification has been made to Laravel in order to make it faster and lighter, such as disabling Session and Cookies support.
+We found that Lumen is too light and simply love Laravel more.
+However some serious modification has been made to Laravel in order to make it faster and lighter, such as disabling Session and Cookies support with some other middlewares.

 This project is pre-installed (and pre-configured) with some useful (and famous!) composer packages such as: